jo-inge-arnes/knutar/README.md

 # Knutar
 Knutar is an R-package for suggesting knot placements for restricted cubic spines, aiming for regression models with a good fit for low numbers of knots, presented in the paper Greedy Knot Selection Algorithm for Restricted Cubic Spline Regression.

+## Building

-It is not yet published at CRAN but can be built locally.
+The package has not yet been published at CRAN but can be built locally.
 Build with:

 ```
 ./build.R
 ./build.sh
 ```

-Note that some user may have to use ```sudo ./build.R```.
+Note that some users may have to use ```sudo ./build.R```.

+## Installing
 The resulting package will be placed in the parent directory of your locally cloned repository.
 After building the package, you can install it via the _Packages_ tab in RStudio by choosing "Install from: Package Archive File (.zip; .tar.gz)".

 ## R Versions